 The Wolf rank is for Scouts who have finished first grade (or who are 8 years old).
 To earn the Wolf badge, a Wolf Scout must complete six required adventures and one elective adventure.
 The parent or guardian and den leader approve each requirement by signing their book, and the Scout receives an adventure loop for each adventure.
 When the Scout has met all requirements, the Wolf badge is presented to their parent or guardian at the next pack meeting.
 During an impressive ceremony, the parent or guardian then presents the badge to the Scout.

 After a Cub Scout has earned the Wolf badge, a Wolf Scout can work on the remaining 12 Wolf electives until the Cub Scout finishes second grade (or turns 9 years old).
 A Scout can choose elective adventures to learn new hobbies and skills that will be useful during their Boy Scout years.
 When the Scout completes an elective adventure, they receive an additional adventure loop to wear on their belt.

 The Bear rank is for Scouts who have finished second grade (or who are 9 years old).
 To earn the Bear badge, a Bear Scout must complete six required adventures and one elective adventure.
 The parent or guardian and den leader approve each requirement by signing their book, and the Scout receives an adventure loop for each adventure.
 When the Cub Scout has met all requirements, the Bear badge is presented to their parent or guardian at the next pack meeting.
 During an impressive ceremony, the parent or guardian then presents the badge to the Scout.

 After a Cub Scout has earned the Bear badge, a Bear Scout can work on the remaining 12 Bear electives until they finish third grade (or turn 10 years old). a Bear Scout can choose elective adventures to learn new hobbies and skills that will be useful during their Boy Scout years.
-When he completes an elective adventure, the Scout receives an additional adventure loop to wear on their belt.
+When the Scout completes an elective adventure, the Scout receives an additional adventure loop to wear on their belt.